 Lake Washington School District is a nationally recognized leader in using technology in the classroom and has been for the last two decades.
 Today’s students have lived with digital technology from a very early age.
 Technology is a natural part of how they live every day.
 To engage these “digital natives”, the district provides reliable, contemporary, and integrated technology to enable teaching, learning, research, and service.
 Teachers must use technology as an integral part of their teaching strategies to stimulate the exchange and creation of knowledge students have come to expect.
 Technology will exist in an integrated environment that fosters an open, collaborative, and unifying culture.

 All elementary schools have access to carts of laptops at a ratio of 3:1 (grades K-2) or 2:1 (grades 3-5).
-All 6-12 students have been assigned a laptop for home and school use.
+All students in grades 6-12 have been assigned a laptop for home and school use.

-The Mobile Access for Students (MAS) is a program rooted in the district’s vision, All Students Future Ready, and ensures that students learn the information and communication technology skills in the student profile.
-The program was piloted in 2010 and implemented district wide in 2012.
-It is possible thanks to technology levies passed by voters.
+The program ensures students learn the information and communication technology skills in the student profile.
+The program was piloted in 2010 and implemented district-wide in 2012.
+This program is possible thanks to technology levies passed by voters.

 What do students and families need to know about this program?

 Every student in Lake Washington School District middle and high schools will be issued a laptop computer in the fall.
 Students are responsible for the specific laptop they are issued.
 They must turn it in at the end of the school year.
 Before a student is issued a laptop, parents will need to read and sign the agreement form below.
 If you decline to sign the form, your student will use a laptop at school but will not be allowed to take it home.